How Much Does Senior Day Care Cost?

 A long-term care annuity is a hybrid annuity set up to assist in paying for adult day care without causing retirement funds to be depleted.
 To create a tax-free Long-Term Care Insurance benefit, an LTC annuity doubles (200%) or triples (300%) the investment (based on medical records).
 If there is money in the annuity, it passes along a death benefit to beneficiaries.

-A long-term care life insurance policy (LTCi) is another excellent option if you don’t have a lump sum.
-In simple terms, these policies are designed specifically for long-term care and allow the insured to access the life insurance’s death benefit while alive to pay for LTC costs.
+A long-term care life insurance policy (LTCI) is another excellent option if you don’t have a lump sum.
+These policies are designed for long-term care and allow the insured to access the life insurance’s death benefit while alive to pay for LTC costs.
 In addition, applicants can pay a fixed premium monthly or annually instead of a one-time deposit.

 Request A Quote